Florida Auto Insurance Quotes

 To obtain a license as an out-of-state driver, you must do the following:

-- Show additional proof of identity.
-Acceptable documents include a Social Security card, passport, or government-issued ID.
+- Show additional proof of identity like your Social Security card, passport, or government-issued ID

 In addition, your driving record will be checked.
 Should a questionable driving history be found, you might be required to take a written exam.